practicefusion/javascript/README.md

     ```

   <a name="naming--filename-matches-export"></a><a name="22.6"></a>
-  - [22.6](#naming--filename-matches-export) A base filename should exactly match the name of its default export.
+  - [22.6](#naming--filename-matches-export) A base filename should match the dashed name of its default export.

     ```javascript
     // file 1 contents